“Oh look! I forgot I had that! I just bought a new shirt just like it.”

 Fess up!
 You know you have made at least one of these statements sometime in your life.
 It’s okay.
 Happens to us all.
 It’s called wardrobe amnesia.

 So now, I’m here to tackle my problem head on.
-And in the spirit of helping others who suffer from the same, I’ve put together a ten step guide to combating wardrobe amnesia (and save you money!)
+And in the spirit of helping others who suffer from the same, I’ve put together a ten step guide to combating wardrobe amnesia (and save you money!) and learning to shop your closet.

 1. Admitting you have wardrobe amnesia is the first step.
 Say it out loud, tell a friend, tweet it.
 However you feel it best to share.
 But get it out.
 Once you acknowledge this, you can quickly move on to resolve the issue.